Superbug spread through contaminated scopes sickened dozens in Seattle

 “This is a national problem,” Virginia Mason Medical Center said in a statement.
 “We determined that the endoscope manufacturer‘s, as well as the federal government‘s, recommended guidelines for processing the scopes are inadequate.”

-There are three major manufacturers of the scopes, called duodenoscopes: Olympus Corp, Fujifilm and Pentax.
+There are three major manufacturers of the scopes, called duodenoscopes: Olympus, Fujifilm and Pentax.
 Their disinfection recommendations were approved by the U.S. Food and Drug Administration.

-The FDA said in a statement it was actively engaged with manufacturers and other government agencies to develop solutions to minimize patient risk.

-Olympus, which supplies many of the Seattle hospital’s scopes, said in a statement it was “monitoring this issue closely.”
+The FDA did not immediately comment on whether new standards were being pursued.
+Olympus, which supplies many of the Seattle hospital’s scopes, was not immediately available for comment.

 It was unclear how many people were exposed to the superbug, officials said.
-The bacteria can cause serious infections such as pneumonia, bloodstream infections and meningitis.
+The bacteria can cause serious infections such as pneumonia, bloodstream infections, urinary tract infections, and meningitis.
+The infections typically occur in ill patients.

-Neither the hospital nor local health officials notified the public about the outbreak because “there was not a strong rationale for doing so,” Duchin said.
+Neither Virginia Mason nor Public Health - Seattle & King County notified the public about the outbreak because “there was not a strong rationale for doing so,” Duchin said.